International Team Qantas Wallabies (Australia)

 1994 – 1999 Avoca Beach Rugby Union Club (NSW)

-Off the back of a stellar personal performance with his provincial club in 2011, Hodgson’s Wallabies aspirations continued to peak when he was selected as a member of the 40-man squad that contested and won the Tri Nations tournament.
+Hodgson’s Wallabies career started when he was selected as a member of the 40-man squad that contested and won the Tri Nations tournament in 2011.
 He was flown in at the 11th hour to join the Australian World Cup squad in New Zealand, where the Wallabies were bundled out of the competition in the semi finals.
 Hodgson completed a long year of rugby in 2011 playing open side flanker against the Barbarians at Twickenham.

 In today’s fast moving game, Hodgson’s value as a player comes in his versatility to play across all the back row positions and consistently gain traction with the ball, demonstrating his worth at the breakdown.